Gophers volleyball opens season with loss vs. Baylor

 The Gophers recovered to win the second set 25-16 after taking a 17-5 lead.
 But what momentum they had was squelched in the third set, which they lost by eight.

-Minnesota led 24-20 in the fourth set, but after a Baylor kill, a pair of attacking errors and a setting error, it was 24-all.
-The Gophers went ahead 25-24 on a kill by Samedy, but the Bears took three of the next four points to win thethe set and match.

-Samedy also reached a milestone.
-Her 15th kill, which came in the third set, made her the ninth Gopher with 1,500 in her career.
 Besides Samedy, who came back for a fifth season, two other Gophers also were in double figures in kills.
 Jenna Wenaas had 12 kills and Taylor Landfair 10.
-Both are sophomores.
+Both are sophomores who were part of the nation's No. 1-ranked recruiting class a year ago.

 Melani Shaffmaster, another sophomore, had 39 assists, 16 digs and four aces for the Gophers.